mxliu/wiseDNN/README.md

-    Keras implementation for the wiseDNN for brain disease prognosis
+    Keras implementation of wiseDNN for brain disease prognosis

     The code was written by Dr. Mingxia Liu and Dr. Jun Zhang, Department of Radiology at UNC-CH.